 This is where things get complicated.
 Due to recent changes in tax law, which scheme you can use will differ depending on the size of your company and the financial period you are claiming for.

-If you have a qualifying project which, is approved by HMRC, here is how it would work for each scheme:
+If you have a qualifying project and make a valid claim, here is how it can work under each scheme:

 What happens next depends on a number of factors, including whether your business is making a profit.
 In a nutshell, there are three types of relief available: